sujithsuresh05/order-service/README.md

-This repository is created for to handle order releated api calls to handle.
+This repository is created for to handle order related api calls.